-Along with many other household essentials such as refrigerators, you should aim to clean your pillows on a quarterly basis.
+Along with many other household essentials, you should aim to clean your pillows on a quarterly basis.
 That means setting aside some time at least every three months to rid your pillows of allergens and germs, as well as any build-up of sweat and dead skin.

 It's important to clean your pillows more often than you may clean your mattress because you consistently rest your face on it every night.
 Particularly if you sleep on your side, a buildup of bacteria, oils and dirt in your pillow may either cause or be a contributing factor to acne.